AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 </div>

-We've got users, their country, payments ids, dates and amount.
+We've got users, their country, payment ids, dates and amounts.
 Great, let's go ahead and starting exploring.

 #### Classic order by

-So the first and pretty simple example would be to add a simple window function in the `ORDER BY` clause *after* an aggregation occurred.
+So the first and pretty simple example would be to add a window function in the `ORDER BY` clause *after* an aggregation occurred.
 That is, sort the output by the evaluation of a window function, for example:

 ```sql